DavidDouglass1/Azure-VM-Setup/README.md

-# Configuring and Implementing a Honeypot in Azure
+# Configuring and Implementing a Honeynet in Azure